pagefaultgames/rogueserver/README.md

 ## Installation:
 The docker compose file should automatically implement a container with mariadb with an empty database and the default user and password combo of pokerogue:pokerogue

-Edit the following files:
-### rogueserver.go:34
-Change the 'false' after "debug" to 'true'.
-This will resolve CORS issues that many users have been having while trying to spin up their own servers.

-### rogueserver.go:37
-Change the default port if you need to, I set it to 8001.
-As of another pull request, this should _NOT_ be necessary.

-### rogueserver.go:41-43
-You can choose to specify a different dbaddr, dbproto, or dbname if you so choose, instead of passing a flag during execution.
-It is advised that you do not store hardcoded credential sets, but rather pass them in as flags during execution like in the commands below.

 ### src/utils.ts:224-225 (in pokerogue)
 Replace both URLs (one on each line) with the local API server address from rogueserver.go (0.0.0.0:8001) (or whatever port you picked)